nift-sdks/nift-flow-sdk-docs/docs/sdk/react-native.md

 **Note**: This version might not be the latest version of the library.
 Check [here](https://github.com/facebook/react-native/blob/main/packages/react-native/gradle/libs.versions.toml) to see the latest version of fresco.

 ## Usage
-To initialize the service, call `NiftCardFlow.initialize` with your clientID (will be given to you), referral code, and customer info. `initialize` must be called before displaying the view, but can be called multiple times.
-Most fields are required, but there are 3 optional fields:
+To initialize the service, call `NiftCardFlow.initialize` with your clientID (will be given to you), referral code, and customer info (type shown below). `initialize` must be called before displaying the view, but can be called multiple times.
-- `passedMLDA`: whether the user is of minimum legal drinking age or not.
-- `countryCode`: ISO 3 letter country code.
-Right now only the US, Canada, and the UK are supported.
-Defaults to the US.
-- `userProfile`: any user info you want to attach to the customer in Nift to provide better gifts.
-If used, this must be a hash.

 ```js
 import { NiftCardFlowView, NiftCardFlow } from 'nift-sdks/nift-card-flow-react-native';